 The new pool will replace the Badgers' competition venue at the Natatorium, a 25-yard, eight-lane pool built in 1961.
 It will provide recreational and intercollegiate opportunities for the university and will host the WIAA state high school swimming and diving championships.

 "The addition of a competition pool was something envisioned by UW students from the conception of this plan, and recreational and athletic users alike should feel very fortunate that the funding from students, athletics and donors has come together to provide UW-Madison with a first-class collegiate pool," said John Horn, director of the UW Division of Recreational Sports.
-"This amenity addition only contributes to the state-of-the-art recreational master plan that is set to begin in the near future."

 The impact of a new training and competition pool can only enhance Wisconsin's recent achievements.